seamplex/feenox/doc/source.md

 To compile the source tarball, proceed as follows.
-This procedure does not need `git` nor `autoconf` but a new tarball has to be downloaded each time there is a new FeenoX version.
+This procedure does not need `git` nor `autoconf` but a new [source tarball]() has to be downloaded each time there is a new FeenoX version.

  1. Install mandatory dependencies